 Ski to Tee and Everything in Between

 Sandoval County's temperate climate and natural landscapes offer a myriad of year-round outdoor activities for the avid outdoorsman.
-Explore this section using the accordion below, or download the Sandoval County Outdoor Recreation Guide using the button to the right.
+Explore this section using the accordion below, check out the Sandoval County and Jemez Trail Recreation Map, or download the Sandoval County Outdoor Recreation Guide using the button to the right.

 There are currently three golf courses in Sandoval County, with a variety of amenities, difficulty levels, and breathtaking views.